syndit/com.synditcorp.ruleengine/README.md

 _Not_  rules are  _calc_  rules or composite rules referenced in a composite rule that need the opposite to be true.
 In other words, a  _not_  rule is used when something needs to not be true or not be false.
 For example, if you need a rule that evaluates if a property is not in the state of Florida, reference as a  _not_  rule a rule that returns if the property is in Florida.
 If the rule returns FALSE, that is the property is not in Florida, and it is being referenced as a  _not_  rule, the evaluation will be TRUE that the property is not in Florida.  _Not_  rules are denoted in composite rules with a minus sign before the rule number.

-## Workflow

-Workflow is essentially doing something at the end of a series of rules and steps.
-Work flow is quite easy to implement in the Syndit Rule Engine.
-At the end of a series of rules, merely include a  _calc_  rule that references a Java class that implement the RuleClassHandler interface.
-The Java class can make a JDBC database call, call APIs, etc.  Any transaction initiated in Java that an application needs can be integrated into the Engine.

 # Rule fields